YbensonGourdet/retail-operations-powerbi-dashboard/README.md

 ## Overview
 End-to-end Business Intelligence project focused on improving retail operations visibility by centralising sales, inventory, and store performance data.

 This dashboard replaces fragmented manual reporting with a structured, scalable solution that supports faster and more informed decision-making.
+Demonstrating how operational data can be translated into actionable insights.

 ---